 Permanent life insurance policies typically allow a savings or investment component as a part of the policy.

-Here, a portion of the policy holder’s premium is deposited and allowed to accumulate as cash, and are allowed to grow based on the performance of an underlying market or investment.
+Here, a portion of the policy holder’s premium is deposited and allowed to accumulate as cash.
+And it is allowed to grow based on the performance of an underlying market or investment.

 The cash value portion of a permanent life insurance policy is not taxed on an annual basis per IRS guidelines.